NaverCloudPlatform/terraform-provider-ncloud/docs/resources/sourcebuild_project.md

 ~> **Note:** This resource is a beta release.
 Some features may change in the future.

-Provides a Sourcebuild project resource.
+Provides a SourceBuild Project resource.

 ## Example Usage